 In 2007, Demos conducted a survey of 49 local elections officials in the six original Election Day Registration states to elicit information on their experience in administering EDR.
-The great majority of respondents reported that their fraud-prevention measures were sufficient in ensuring the integrity of elections.21 Their states impose heavy penalties for voter fraud, voters are required to show documentation for proof of residency, and voters must sign an oath attesting to their identity and citizenship.
-These protections would hold in New York with adoption of S.3372.
+The great majority of respondents reported that their fraud-prevention measures were sufficient in ensuring the integrity of elections.18 Their states impose heavy penalties for voter fraud, voters are required to show documentation for proof of residency, and voters must sign an oath attesting to their identity and citizenship.
+These protections would hold in the District of Columbia with adoption of Bill 18-345.

-Election Day Registration also offers an inherent element of integrity not available in many other voter registration transactions: EDR requires eligible voters to attest to their identity face-to-face, before an elections official.
+Election Day Registration also offers an inherent element of integrity not available in many other voter registration transactions: EDR requires eligible voters to attest to their identity, face-to-face, before an elections official.
 This safeguard does not hold for mail-in voter registration applications.
-Post-election audits of EDR voters like those conducted in Wisconsin can add an additional level of security.22
+Post-election audits of EDR voters like those conducted in Wisconsin can add an additional level of security.19

 The research also shows that sufficient safeguards against voter fraud are in place in EDR states and that very few instances of voter fraud develop.
 Barnard College professor Lorraine Minnite conducted an extensive analysis of voting data in Election Day Registration states from 2002 to 2005.
-Her research uncovered just one case of voter impersonation at the polls.23 Indeed, contemporary voter fraud is exceedingly rare today.
-A high-profile voter fraud initiative by the U.S. Department of Justice under the
+Her research uncovered just one case of